-The titles for the spring edition of The Digital Puritan have been chosen:
+The spring edition of The Digital Puritan is now available!

-- Why Read the Puritans Today?
-Don Kistler
+- Why Read the Puritans Today? – Dr. Don Kistler gives ten reasons why time spent reading the Puritans is always profitable.

-- How to Avoid Cherishing a Pet Sin – Thomas Brooks
+- How to Avoid Cherishing a Pet Sin – a treatise by Thomas Brooks that teaches the believer to expose and expunge every rebel lust.

 Does the cold weather have you shut up inside the house?
 Good news: the winter quarterly is now available through various e-tailers!
 So get your favourite e-reader, pour a cup of hot coffee, and settle down at the fireside to enjoy the following articles in this winter 2013-2014 edition: